Skaggs Family

 Katherine (Kate) C. (Catherine) Skaggs (Kate Martin; Charlie’s mother)

-Location: West Virginia / California
+Location: Belva, West Virginia / California

 Connected to: Mary (Koepfer Family)